chronoscz/Fairtris/README.md

 * [FAQ](https://github.com/furious-programming/Fairtris/wiki/faq)
 * [Acknowledgments and links](https://github.com/furious-programming/Fairtris/wiki/acknowledgments-and-links)

 Click on one of the links above to go to the **[project wiki](https://github.com/furious-programming/fairtris/wiki)**.
 If you want, you can also check out the **[FAQ](https://github.com/furious-programming/Fairtris/wiki/faq)** page where you will find answers to basic questions.
-If you want to help develop the game, please visit the **[Discord server](https://discord.gg/qQRfEDcTrY)** and write what you think about it.

 </br>